-What Progress has been made
+What progress has been made

 So far, a few solar projects have been installed around the world.
 Some of them work better than others, but as a whole, they do not generate much electricity- far less than what could be expected if the money that funded the project was used on traditional solar farms.

-Perhaps in the future, there will be such a material that can withstand the stresses of traffic and can produce electricity.
+Perhaps in the future, there will be a material that can withstand the stresses of traffic and can produce electricity.
 That time, however, is not now.
 The idea is incredibly cool, but unfortunately, it is also entirely impractical.

 Also, a big thank you goes out to those who are willing to constructively criticize extravagant claims.
 Without criticism, science cannot progress.
 It is great to think outside the box, however, it is also important to invest time into more practical solutions.
 Albeit a great idea, it is an idea that just cannot work- not yet that is.

 For more information on the engineering blunder that is solar roadways, here are some fantastic videos to check out.